 More than two decades have passed since the assassination of Israeli Prime Minister Yitzhak Rabin, yet he remains an unusually intriguing and admired modern leader.
-At this event hosted by the Baker Institute Center for the Middle East, one of his closest aides, Itamar Rabinovich, will discuss the Israeli prime minister's life as recounted in his newly released book "Yitzhak Rabin: Soldier, Leader, Statesman."
-Rabinovich will provide new insights into Rabin’s relationships with world leaders, his peace policy toward Syria and the Palestinians, and the repercussions of his death for Israeli politics.
-Using the ongoing Syrian crisis as a prism, he will also discuss major issues present in the Middle East today.
+At this event hosted by the Baker Institute Center for the Middle East, one of his closest aides, Itamar Rabinovich, discussed the Israeli prime minister's life as recounted in his newly released book "Yitzhak Rabin: Soldier, Leader, Statesman."
+Rabinovich provided new insights into Rabin’s relationships with world leaders, his peace policy toward Syria and the Palestinians, and the repercussions of his death for Israeli politics.
+Using the ongoing Syrian crisis as a prism, he also discussed major issues present in the Middle East today.

-A book signing and reception will follow the discussion.
-Copies of the book will be available for purchase courtesy of the Rice University Campus Store.
+A book signing and reception followed the discussion.
+Copies of the book were available for purchase courtesy of the Rice University Campus Store.

-This event is generously supported by the Isaac and Mildred Brochstein Endowment for Middle East Peace in Honor of Yitzhak Rabin.
+This event was generously supported by the Isaac and Mildred Brochstein Endowment for Middle East Peace in Honor of Yitzhak Rabin.

 The Honorable James A. Baker, III

 Honorary Chair, Baker Institute

 Author and former Israeli Ambassador to the U.S.

 Director, Baker Institute